-Dyspraxia Therapy Center
+Dyspraxia Therapy Center in Chapel Hill

 If you struggle with planning or performing motor movements our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for Dyspraxia.